By Tim Lambert

 It was no surprise when the majority of Chileans voted against continuing military rule.
 In the election that followed in 1989, a Christian Democrat named Patricio Aylwin became president.

 During the 1990s Chile enjoyed rapid economic growth, which continued in the early years of the 21st century.
-Today poverty in Chile is declining rapidly.
+Today poverty in Chile is declining rapidly and the country is much more prosperous.
 Chile is also a stable democracy.
 In 2010 Sebastian Pinera was elected president.
 Also in 2010, Chile joined the OECD.
 Today the economy of Chile is growing steadily.
 Chile has a bright future.
 In 2020 the population of Chile was 19 million.